kgogov/sapui5-walkthrough/notes.md

 You do not have to create a controller if the view is just displaying information and no additional functionality is required. \
 If a controller is specified, it is instantiated after the view is loaded.

+In SAPUI5, resources are often referred to as modules.

 ## Conventions

 * Name of the root HTML file of the app is `index.html`